Storm system to exit US, leaving behind at least 39 dead and vast destruction from tornadoes, wildfires and dust storms

 “Disaster,” one Alabama resident told CNN, when asked to describe the scene.
 “I’ve seen nothing like this since I was a kid.”

+Recent layoffs at the National Oceanic and Atmospheric Administration, coupled with potential cuts and drastic changes to the Federal Emergency Management Agency, have sparked widespread concern about the nation’s ability to respond to severe weather and natural disasters.

 The remainder of the rain and storms from the system will move offshore from the Mid-Atlantic early Monday and away from the Northeast by the end of the day.
-The rain and storms across the Northeast are not expected to be severe and will mainly just be a nuisance for the daily hours.
+The rain and storms across the Northeast are not expected to be severe.

 Trail of destruction

-The storm unleashed a deadly wave of tornadoes across the central and Southern US since Friday.
+The storm unleashed a deadly wave of tornadoes across the Central and Southern US starting Friday.
 There have been around 80 tornado reports, with dozens confirmed.
-Storm surveys will be ongoing for the next few days to get a final tornado count.
+Storm surveys will happen over the next few days to get a final tornado count.

 The National Weather Service said two EF4 tornadoes tore through Arkansas on Friday, marking the first time in over 25 years that the state has experienced multiple EF4 tornadoes in a single day.

-One EF4 tornado, with winds peaking at 170 mph, struck near Larkin in northern Arkansas, while another devastated the town of Diaz with an estimated 190 mph winds, according to the NWS.
+One EF4 tornado, with winds peaking at 170 mph, struck near Larkin in northern Arkansas, while another devastated the town of Diaz with an estimated 190 mph winds, according to the weather service.

 At least three people have died in connection with the storms in Arkansas.

-In Alabama, three deaths were confirmed in Plantersville, Dallas County, and Winterboro, in Talladega County, as damage assessments continued across more than half of the state’s counties, Governor Kay Ivey said.
+In Alabama, three deaths were confirmed in Plantersville, Dallas County and Winterboro, in Talladega County, as damage assessments continued across more than half of the state’s counties, Gov. Kay Ivey said.

 “Yesterday’s severe weather impacted most of Alabama,” Ivey said in a statement, offering condolences to the affected communities.

-High winds worsened the devastation, with over 710 windstorm reports filed across the central and eastern US.
-The storms and punishing winds knocked out power for hundreds of thousands of homes and businesses over the weekend, according to PowerOutage.us, a power outage tracking service.
+High winds worsened the devastation, with over 710 windstorm reports filed across central and eastern states.
+The storms and punishing winds knocked out power for hundreds of thousands of homes and businesses over the weekend, according to PowerOutage.us.

+Winds topping 80 mph whipped across the Southern Plains on Friday.
+Three people in Texas were killed in car crashes attributed to dust storms.

 Fire threat remains